claustre claustre

 [notifications]

-enabled = true # Enable notifications on task completion
+enabled = true # Enable voice/sound notifications on task completion

 command = "say" # Notification command (default: macOS "say")